Hurricane Sandy blows U.S. election off course

 Republican Virginia Governor Bob McDonnell said his state plans to extend early voting hours and restore power quickly to election facilities in the event of outages.

-Officials in neighbouring Maryland said early voting stations would close on Monday.
+Officials in neighboring Maryland said early voting stations would close on Monday.

 WINDS OF UNCERTAINTY